plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 {% include figure.html type="gb" %}

 You also need to trade your wizards if you want a full set, since you cannot acquire all the different wizards with one cartridge.
 The trading happens over IR, just like with the armies.
 I have to say, this whole IR thing is bugging me.
 Since the Game Boy Advance did not have this IR port, it makes it awkward to test features when you only have Game Boy Advance systems (I happen to only own one Game Boy Color at the moment).
-Not a fault of the game, but an unfortunate problem for this Game Boy Advance SP hoarder.
+Not a fault of the game, but an unfortunate problem for me, since I’m a Game Boy Advance SP hoarder.

 ## Learning About the Game

 I have loved *Warlocked* from the word go.
 While all my friends had moved on from the Game Boy after the craze of the first *Pokémon* game, I stayed invested in buying and playing Game Boy titles.
 I had always been there, really.
 Between 1990 and 2001, I never stopped procuring Game Boy games.
 By the late ’90s, I was visiting the few websites I knew who covered Game Boy releases.
-The one website I can remember is IGN, who seemed to have assigned one person to cover the Game Boy: Craig Harris.
-I can remember connecting to free ISP Juno using a bugged version of its software that meant I never saw its intrusive ads (that’s a hell of a story for another time), and going on IGN to see if they had any Game Boy related news.
+One website I remember is IGN, who seemed to have assigned one person to cover the Game Boy: Craig Harris.
+I would connect to free ISP Juno using a bugged version of its software that meant I never saw its intrusive ads (that’s a hell of a story for another time), and going on IGN to see if they had any Game Boy related news.
 From the first moment I heard about *Warlocked*, I knew I had to buy that game.
 I hoped that my local Zellers, my only source of Game Boy games, would stock the game when it was released.

 IGN has slowly devolved to the point of inanity, but it still has articles from its heyday available if you use an external search engine to find them.
 I found [two](https://www.ign.com/articles/2000/01/14/game-boy-in-2000) [pages](https://www.ign.com/games/warlocked) from 2000 mentioning *Warlocked*.
 Rereading those articles on IGN raises many questions about the development of the game.
 Why don’t I ask some of the developers?